backengineering/msrexec/README.md

 #### Features

 * integration with VDM
-* integration with Voyager and bluepill
+* integration with Voyager and Bluepill
 * WARNING: does not work under most anti virus hypervisors or HVCI systems...
 * Use any vulnerable driver which exposes arbitrary WRMSR to obtain kernel exeuction
 * Works under KVA shadowing (you will still need to run as admin however to load the driver, LSTAR points to KiSystemCall64Shadow though and that is taken into consideration...)